Quick Answer

 Design, engineering, marketing, and manufacturing teams often work in silos, so misaligned priorities and unclear handoffs can cause delays, rework, and missed opportunities.

 Tip: Hold regular cross-team check-ins with clear agendas.
-Use shared project tools so all teams have visibility into progress and changes.
-Define ownership for each stage to avoid confusion.
+Use shared project tools so all teams can see progress and changes.
+Define ownership for each stage to avoid confusion at handoffs.

 Partner With Professionals for Your Next New Product Introduction